About the Summer Arts & Learning Academy

 ➢ Passion for the arts and education is a must!

-➢ Experience and passion for working with students.
+➢ Some experience and passion for working with students.

-➢ Experience working directly with people from diverse racial, ethnic, and socioeconomic backgrounds, and interest in working with families and the larger school community.
+➢ Experience working directly with people from diverse racial, ethnic, and socioeconomic backgrounds.

 ➢ Interns will need to provide their own transportation to and from the school site.